The Common Good Builder

 The most important benefit of the Common Good Builder is progress made towards solution of the challenge faced.
 Other benefits include:

 Every concerned voice is able to contribute and is expected to take responsibility;

 Starting with independent expert opinion builds a level playing field;

 The event is facilitated to drive actions for all;

 The event is respectful of all, breeding greater respect between participants.

-Building on earlier trials, T4CG is now developing the Common Good Builder into a training model to equip people to tackle a range of issues.
+Building on earlier trials, T4CG is now working in partnership with Vincent Neate, an expert mediator to develop the Common Good Builder into a training model to equip people to tackle a range of issues.

 For more information please email firstname.lastname@example.org